Consumer activism: Celebrity endorsements

 Celebrities and influencers are often key actors behind acts or campaigns of consumer activism.
 To understand complex and sometimes controversial examples such as the below, Lekakis suggests that we understand each case with key issues in mind: 1) the political economy of celebrity, 2) the importance of problematizing consumer-friendly simplifications, 3) the importance of understanding celebrity in relation to colonial histories, and 4) in relation to gender and racial politics.

 Donald Trump: Donald Trump promoted various consumer boycotts and consumer activism actions, such as with the Starbucks Boycott, where Trump suggested a boycott due to the Christmas cup controversy, as well as calling for a boycott of the NFL due to kneeling protests against police brutality towards people of color during the national anthem in 2017.

 Lena Dunham: After Uber removed price surges following a taxi hour of solidarity for the immigration ban at the JFK airport, there was almost instantly a backlash from thousands of Uber users to delete the app, and Dunham engaged in the boycott by sending out a tweet indicating that she had deleted the app.

-Kelly Ellis: Software engineer Kelly Ellis proposed a boycott of Twitter over a controversial suspension of actress Rose McGowan's Twitter account.
-The boycott included the hashtag "#WomenBoycottTwitter."
-Rose McGowan's account was suspended after it tweeted about an accused sexual harasser within the Hollywood celebrity community, for breaking Twitter rules about posting personal information.

-George Takei: After the 2017 boycotts of Uber, Takei tweeted on Twitter addressing the events and including the hashtag "#DeleteUber" at the end of his Tweet.

-Jesse Williams: After the 2017 boycott of Uber at John F. Kennedy International Airport, actor Jesse Williams took to Twitter to share a screenshot of himself deleting the Uber app, including the hashtag "#DeleteUber" in his tweet.
+Elton John: In 2015 Elton John boycotted the designer brand Dolce and Gabbana after the designers Domenico Dolce and Stefano Gabbana made comments regarding same sex families and children conceived through IVF.
+Elton John then posted on instagram and wrote #BoycottDolceGabbana which gained a large amount of support.

+Kid Rock: In 2023 Kid Rock promoted a boycott against the beer company Bud Light for its ad campaign with a transgender influencer.
+Bud Light was largely boycotted by conservatives due to the ad being seen as political.
+This boycott heavily effected Bud Lights sales and continued to do so with sales 40% below pre boycott sales by 2025.